 The young king must gather his supporters and unleash Black Panther’s full strength to fight his enemies and ensure the safety of his people when faced with deceit and peril.

 Instead of concentrating on what space “sounded like,” they tried to create a more realistic atmosphere by concentrating on the effects that space has on the locations that the characters are in.
-The movie’s ending places you in a situation that can’t be depicted by sound, but they still do a great job of it.
+The movie’s ending places you in a situation so emotionally complex and cathartic, and the sound just amplifies it.

 Synopsis: